NurHafni24/Fuego_Cafe_Ordering_Application/README.md

    - New user need to sign up first.
    - Allow the users to login to the system any time.

+4. Menu feature
+   - User click on the desired food/drinks chosen by the customer and add it into the cart.
+   - User can add new menu to the list based on category (food/drinks).

 ### Screen Navigation and Components Diagram